ibid/ibid/docs/install.rst

    But for long-term deployments it is sensible to separate the source from the botdir.

-Checkout the latest version of ibid (instead of this, you could extract a source tarball)::
+Checkout the latest version of Ibid (instead of this, you could extract a source tarball)::

    user@box $ sudo -u ibid -i